ossec/ossec-docs/docs/manual/monitoring/file-log-monitoring.rst

 Multiple Files Example
 ^^^^^^^^^^^^^^^^^^^^^^

-To check multiple files, we support posix regular expressions to make the job easier.
+To check multiple files, OSSEC supports posix regular expressions.
-For example, to analyze every file that ends with a .log inside the /var/log directory,
+For example, to analyze every file that ends with a .log inside the /var/log directory, use the following configuration:
-do:

 .. code-block:: xml